 In 1998, when Community Health Center’s third clinic opened in White City, the infant mortality rate there was three times the National average (23 deaths per thousand).
 Oregon’s Office of Epidemiology for White City reported that during the period of 2006 to 2008 the infant mortality rate in White City was 2.09 per thousand – significantly lower than county, state and national statistics.
 This great improvement was possible because quality healthcare was made accessible and affordable for the area’s growing families.
 At the same time as the White City health center was opening, Ashland’s health center was involved in a $1.5 million capital campaign and a move to its current location at 99 Central Ave.

 In 2003, the “Every Child Can Have a Medical Home” board-directed fundraising campaign launched with the goal that no child should be denied medical care.
 This successful campaign allows for children to receive their first medical visit at no cost and to help with enrollment in Oregon’s Healthy Kids Insurance Program.
 A similar campaign dedicated to women’s health followed.

-With the demand for services in White City rapidly outpacing capacity, a $3.5 million capital campaign was launched lead by chairperson, Olive Lansburgh, to construct a new clinic in White City, at 8385 Division Road on property donated by the Hornecker Family.
-The clinic opened in December 2004 as Community Health Center received its first federal 330 grant and became a Federally-Qualified Health Center.
+With the demand for services in White City rapidly outpacing capacity, a $3.5 million capital campaign was launched by chairperson Olive Lansburgh to construct a new clinic in White City at 8385 Division Road on property donated by the Hornecker Family.
+The clinic opened in December 2004 as Community Health Center received its first federal 330 grant and became a Federally Qualified Health Center.

 2010 and Beyond